melhuet/web-components-rd/build-web-component/README.md

 # Introduction

 In this project you find any custom component.
-All components must be follow webComponent standard. [demo](http://localhost:63342/web-components-rd/build-web-component/index.html?_ijt=4sq5cmh9q5078fi1puvkaq08hp)
+All components must be follow webComponent standard.
+You can see a demo of all components.
+Open `demo.html` after launch `npm install && npm run build`

 # Installation